 Organizing private crossings' incident proportions, as seen in Figure 11, in order of descending magnitude, offered some insight (Figure 12).
-It is easy to see that passive crossings (those equipped with stop signs, cross buck signs, or no warning device) account for more than 88 percent of the incidents.
+It is easy to see that passive crossings (those equipped with stop signs, crossbuck signs, or no warning device) account for over 88 percent of the incidents.
 Again, the majority of private crossings are recorded as either having no warning devices or as having passive warning devices.